mbithesss/FastAPI/README.md

-# FastAPI
-How to create API's using FastAPI

 # FastAPI Model Prediction

 This project implements a FastAPI-based web service to serve a machine learning model and make predictions.